abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 $take1 \circ F\ f \circ reverse \circ F\ g$

-or
+...or...

 $ F\ f \circ F\ g \circ take1 \circ reverse$

-or any other such sequence (the only thing that isn't permitted is to flip the members of the two sequences --- ($take1 \circ reverse$ is of course different from $reverse \circ take1$and if you have $F\ f \circ F\ g$, then $F\ g \circ F\ f$ won't be permitted at all due to the different type signatures).
+...or any other such sequence (the only thing that isn't permitted is to flip the members of the two sequences --- ($take1 \circ reverse$ is of course different from $reverse \circ take1$and if you have $F\ f \circ F\ g$, then $F\ g \circ F\ f$ won't be permitted at all due to the different type signatures).

 **Task:** Prove the above results, using the formula of the naturality condition.

 Non-natural transformations
 ---

-Unnatural, or non-natural transformations (let's call them just *transformations*) are mentioned so rarely, that we might be inclined to ask if they exist.
+"Unnatural", or "non-natural" transformations (let's call them just *transformations*) are mentioned so rarely, that we might be inclined to ask if they exist.
 The answer is "yes and no".

 Why yes?
 On one hand, transformations, both natural and unnatural ones, consist of an innumerable amount of morphisms, forming an ever more innumerable amount of squares and obviously nothing stops some of these squares to be non-commuting.